 These are all very personal choices, and for that reason, they are not “right” or “wrong” (maybe a bit strange to some, but I can afford not to care ;)).
 It just sometimes saddens me when some young artists feel so much pressure to build up this whole persona, just to appeal.
 When performance is not a vessel for sharing music, but rather one to indulge in vanity, or trying to replace personal insecurities with audience admiration.
 Sadly, it usually still doesn’t make the insecurities go away, as many performers’ life stories have shown over the years.

 That’s not to say that everyone who loves performing doesn’t have artistic integrity – far from it actually.
 It’s just the thought that you should be doing what you need to do anyway, no matter if you are commercially successful or not, no matter if people like what you do or not, and that no one should make you feel you have to change something about yourself or your music because “it will sell better”.
 [Tweet this!]

 I’d like to finish this post with a quote I read on VoiceCouncil Magazine recently:

 As singers, our artistic identity lies at the heart of everything we do (…).
 However, with the record label pulling all the strings, at what cost does this ‘fame’ come to our artistic identity and wellbeing?

 Why don’t I perform more often?
-The answer for me is simple: Because I personally feel it would (and indeed did) very often work against my artistic identity and personal wellbeing.
+The answer for me is simple: Because I personally feel it would (and indeed did) very often work against my artistic identity, integrity and personal wellbeing.
 That’s enough to know it doesn’t add anything to my life…

 © Petra Raspel 2012